TobiasBielefeld/Simple-Brick-Games/README.md

  * up to increase level
  * down to increase speed
  * action button to start game

+## Translations
+Thanks to the following persons for providing translations :D
+- Esperanto and Polish: verdulo

 ## Hall of shame
 This is the section where I list blatant copies of my work on the Google Play Store.